IELTS is the International English Language Testing System which tests English proficiency.

 What is IELTS?

 IELTS is the International English Language Testing System which tests English proficiency across the globe.
-Conducting 1.4 million tests globally, IELTS is the world’s most popular English testing system.
+Conducting over 2 million tests in the last year, IELTS is the world’s most popular English testing system.

 You can choose from two types of IELTS test: Academic or General Training, depending on whether you want to study, work or migrate.
 Both modules are made up of four parts – Listening, Reading, Writing and Speaking.